tylercod3r/godot-music-video/README.md

 # godot-music-video
-Experiment to sync audio + animations in Godot.
+Experiment to sync music + animations in Godot.